rclone/rclone/docs/content/faq.md

 ### Rclone gives x509: failed to load system roots and no roots provided error ###

 This means that `rclone` can't file the SSL root certificates.
-Likely you are running `rclone` on a NAS with a cut-down Linux OS.
+Likely you are running `rclone` on a NAS with a cut-down Linux OS, or possibly on Solaris.

 Rclone (via the Go runtime) tries to load the root certificates from these places on Linux.